Home > Tips & Tricks > Arrow Crab Care & Info

 If you’d like to keep an arrow crab in your aquarium, keep in mind that they can cause trouble in smaller tanks.
 Something of 30 gallons or up is preferable.

-Because crabs like this one prefer to spend at least a big chunk of the day in hiding, make sure there’s plenty of cover available in the aquarium.
-Think rocks, corals and anything that creates crevices and offers some shade.
+Because crabs like this one prefer to spend at least a big chunk of the day in hiding, make sure there’s plenty of cover available in the tank.
+Think rocks, corals and anything else that creates crevices and offers some shade.

 Arrow crab compatibility

 The arrow crab is easy to care for, but we’ve listed it as intermediate difficulty mostly because of compatibility issues that might arise with this species.
-Crabs are opportunistic omnivores and many species can cause issues when they get hungry.
+Crabs are opportunistic omnivores, and many species can cause issues when they get hungry.
+The males are also somewhat territorial, so it’s usually best to keep only one.

-The arrowhead crab is only tentatively reef safe as hungry specimens don’t have qualms about munching on coral polyps.
-They might even snatch small live fish if they get the chance!
+The arrowhead crab is only tentatively reef safe, as hungry specimens don’t have qualms about munching on coral polyps (so keep yours well-fed if you grow corals!).
+They might even snatch small live fish if they get the chance.

-Any fish species you introduce into an aquarium that also houses an arrow crab should be large and quick enough to avoid those snippy pincers.
-Small, friendly fellow crustaceans like shrimp are at an especial risk.
+Any fish species you introduce into an aquarium that also houses one of these crabs should be large and quick enough to avoid those snippy pincers.
+Small, friendly fellow crustaceans like shrimp, snails, and hermit crabs are at risk, and best avoided.
+Worms, such as feather dusters, will also be made quick work of.

 To supplement your arrow crab’s diet, offer sinking foods like invertebrate tablets that the other aquarium inhabitants might not get to as quickly.
 Other than that, these crabs will just eat whatever leftovers make their way to the bottom of the tank.